octopus-network/oyster/tutorial/README.md

 Before you can write and deploy the contract to OttoChain Testnet, you'll need to modify the Hardhat configuration file.

-Then you can create a `secrets.json` file under the project directory to store the private key of the pre-funded account `test` which has some `OCT` tokens in OttoChain Testnet by running:
+Then you can create a `secrets.json` file under the project directory to store the private key of the pre-funded account `test` which has some `OTTO` tokens in OttoChain Testnet by running:

 ```
 touch secrets.json